scikit-hep/vector/paper/paper.md

 # Statement of need

-Vector is the only actively developed Lorentz vector library with a Pythonic interface but a compiled (through Awkward Array [@Pivarski:2018]) computational backend.
-Vector integrates seamlessly with the existing high energy physics ecosystem and the broader scientific Python ecosystem, including libraries like Dask [@rocklin:2015] and Numba [@lam:2015].
-The library implements a variety of backends for several purposes.
+Vector is one of the few Lorentz vector libraries that offer a Pythonic interface but a compiled computational backend, with the others being Coffea's vector module (depends on vector), PyROOT [@root:2020]'s LorentzVectors and TLorentzVector classes, and hepvector [@hepvector] (deprecated in favor of vector).
 Although vector was written with high energy physics in mind, it is a general-purpose library that can be used for any scientific or engineering application.
-The library houses a set of diverse backends, 3 numerical backends for experimental physicists and 1 symbolic backend for theoretical physicists.
-These backends include:
+The library houses a set of diverse backends, three numerical backends for experimental physicists and one symbolic backend for theoretical physicists.
+These backends are:

 - a pure Python object (builtin) backend for scalar computations,
 - a NumPy backend for computations on regular collection-type data,
 - a SymPy [@Meurer:2017] backend for symbolic computations, and
-- an Awkward backend for computations on ragged collection-type data
+- an Awkward [@Pivarski:2018] backend for computations on ragged collection-type data

-There also exists implementations of the Object and the Awkward backend in Numba for just-in-time compilable operations.
-Further, support for JAX [@Bradbury:2018] and Dask is provided through the Awkward backend, which enables vector functionalities to support automatic differentiation and parallel computing.
+Moreover, vector is the first Lorentz vector library to offer multiple computational backends, as well as both numerical and symbolic backends.
+Furthermore, akin to PyROOT and LorentzVectorHEP.jl [@LorentzVectorHEP:2023], vector supports just-in-time compilation through Numba extensions [@lam:2015], implemented for both the Object and Awkward backends.
+Vector also includes support for JAX [@Bradbury:2018] and Dask [@rocklin:2015] for the Awkward backend, enabling the library to support automatic differentiation and parallel computing, which are required for introducing automatic differentiation in Analysis Grand Challenge [@Held:2022sfw] and to meet the computational needs of High Luminosity LHC [@Aberle:2749422].

 ## Impact

-Besides PyROOT's LorentzVectors and TLorentzVector [@root:2020], vector has become a popular choice for mathematical manipulations in Python based high energy physics analysis pipelines.
-Along with being utilized directly in analysis pipelines at LHC [@Kling:2023; @Held:2024; @Qu:2022], the library is being used in other high energy physics experiments asn as a dependency in other user-facing frameworks, such as, Coffea, MadMiner [@Brehmer:2020], FastJet [@aryan:2023], Spyral [@spyral-utils:2024], Weaver [@weaver-core:2024], and pylhe [@pylhe].
+Besides PyROOT's LorentzVectors and TLorentzVector, vector has become a popular choice for mathematical manipulations in Python based high energy physics analysis pipelines.
+Along with being utilized directly in analysis pipelines at LHC [@Kling:2023; @Held:2024; @Qu:2022], the library is also being used in other high energy physics experiments and as a dependency in other user-facing frameworks, such as, Coffea, MadMiner [@Brehmer:2020], FastJet [@aryan:2023], Spyral [@spyral-utils:2024], Weaver [@weaver-core:2024], and pylhe [@pylhe].
 The library is also used in multiple teaching materials for graduate